 AM Peak PM Peak

-Traffic Volume 120 130
+Traffic Volume (vph) 100 120

-(vph)

-Delays (sec/veh) 20 50
+Delays (sec/veh) 22 54

-Table 3: Queenstown Park Access Road (Boyd Road) / SH6 Intersection(2026)
+Table 3: Queenstown Park Access Road (Boyd Road) / SH6 Intersection (2026)

-- 51. If the gondola were not to be constructed then the full development in the Queenstown Park RV3 pod is not expected to occur.
+- 48. If the gondola were not to be constructed then the full development in the Queenstown Park RV3 pod is not expected to occur.
 It is likely that only the rural residential development would progress.
 All trips associated with the residential activity would then use the access road but that would involve less traffic than the scenario with the gondola.
-In this case the SH6 traffic would include more skiing traffic.
-Accordingly, in the worst case scenario it is predicted that delays at the Boyd Road/SH6 intersection would be 70 seconds per vehicle in the afternoon peak. - 52.
-The option to link to the ski field road would only be viable if the SH6 intersection were upgraded because of the higher number of vehicles accessing the (expanded) ski field and the expected delays exiting onto SH6 in the afternoon peak.
+In this case it is predicted that delays at the Boyd Road/SH6 intersection would be 44 seconds per vehicle. - 49.
+However it is unlikely that the option to link to the ski field road would be viable because of the higher number of vehicles accessing the (expanded) ski field and the expected delays exiting onto SH6 in the afternoon peak.
+Exiting at Boyd Road would also be more difficult because of the additional ski traffic, but it would be tolerable because there would be less traffic exiting and there would be gaps in the traffic created at the ski field access intersection.